cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 ## Limitations

+As noted above, only state and HSA-level values are calculated and published by NSSP; County level values are not published individually, but are approximations copied from the HSA the county is in (every county in an HSA will have identical values).
+The HSA (Health Service Area) definitions used are known as ["NCI Modified"](https://seer.cancer.gov/seerstat/variables/countyattribs/hsa.html).

 There is substantial missingness at the county level.
 This tends to impact more rural and lower population locations.
 See the [missingness section](#missingness) for more information.